fltk/fltk/README.Cairo.txt

 ------------------------------

 (1) Adding a new Fl_Cairo_Window class permitting transparent and easy
-    integration of a Cairo draw callback without the need subclass Fl_Window.
+    integration of a Cairo draw callback without the need to subclass Fl_Window.

 (2) Adding a Fl::cairo_make_current(Fl_Window*) function only providing
     transparently a cairo context to your custom Fl_Window derived class.